 this page may contain advertisement, sponsored, and affiliate links to recommended resources. see disclosure for more.

-How can you make natural products?
 You can easily make your own personal care products with pure ingredients, which are are often easier to find than specialty products, are vegan and cruelty-free, less expensive, less toxic and have little or no packaging (many can be purchased in bulk at natural shops).

 Making your own products with a just few simple ingredients makes it easy and fun to be zero waste while at home or on the road.